lysianne23/SST-MEG/README.md

 bids_qa_gui.py -bids_root /data/FMRI_SST_Therapy/MEG/BIDS

-This will open a GUI where we can look at the data, see how many MEG data and allows to run Free surfer (reconn_all) by clicling on the free surfer Icon
+This will open a GUI where we can look at the data, see how many MEG data and allows to run Free surfer (reconn_all) by clicling on the free surfer Icon.
-\
+This step prints a JOBID , that we can check on Biowulf Dashboad.

+Let the script run and go check the log that are saved in BIDS folder to make sure it finished without error.

 ```